Last Updated on 11 December 2020 by Beenote

 1. It’s good for your health

-Walking helps to maintain a healthy weight, reduces the risk of dementia, diabetes, colon, and breast cancer as well as heart disease, strengthens bones and prevents depression.
+Walking helps to maintain a healthy weight, reduces the risk of dementia, diabetes, colon, and breast cancer as well as heart disease, strengthens bones, and prevents depression.

-By having a walking meeting, you will be less likely to suffer from energy drop after dinner.
+By having a walking meeting, you will be less likely to suffer from an energy drop after dinner.

 The Centers for Disease Control and Prevention (CDC) recommends a minimum of 150 minutes of moderate physical activity or 75 minutes of intense physical activity – or an equivalent combination each week.

 It is an accessible physical activity and can be performed at any time of the day.
 Replace only 1 traditional sitting meeting per week and you will see, this will positively impact your health.

 Practicing moderate exercise for 15 minutes a day can increase life expectancy up to three years. – Centers for Disease Control and Prevention

 All types of exercise promote the release of endorphin, the happiness hormone.
 Finally, have fun going to meetings.
 Walking meeting no longer gives the impression of wasting time in meetings.
 You’re killing two birds with one stone.

 Increase your physical well-being and even more your mental well-being by walking.
 Practicing regular physical activity allows you to engage in healthy lifestyle habits.
 Walking gives energy, improves memory, increases your sociability and above all, you will be in a better mood.
 This greatly reduces the stress that your busy schedule can bring you.

 5. Improve your efficiency at work

 Walking meetings increase productivity, improve time management, mental performance, ability to meet deadlines and help to be more focused on work.